marybokhan/marybokhan.github.io/content/pages/about.md

 Hi, my name is Mary.

-I'm an experienced QA Engineer turned into iOS Software Engineer with a strong background in mobile app testing and a passion for creating impactful applications for users.\
+I'm an iOS Software Engineer with a robust background in QA and mobile app testing.\
-My various skill set, combined with my attention to detail, allows me to develop high-quality, innovative mobile applications that offer an exceptional user experience.
+My drive for quality and design fuels my work, especially within the realms of photo and video, music, fashion, entertainment, and lifestyle sectors.\
+I focus on straightforward, effective problem-solving and continuously strive to elevate user interactions and satisfaction.